CONGRESSMAN STEVE ISRAEL

 An Emmy Award-winning media professional, he hosts Warrior Money on Yahoo Finance.
 He also chairs the $50 million Face the Fight initiative to combat veteran suicide.

-TIM RYAN
+CONGRESSMAN TIM RYAN

 Tim Ryan is a former U.S. Congressman, author, and advocate for thoughtful leadership, civic dialogue, and personal well-being.
 He represented Ohio in the United States Congress for two decades, where he worked on issues ranging from economic renewal and manufacturing to education, public health, and strengthening American communities.